-Here’s a dairy-free, vegan Strawberry & Vanilla Bean Ice Cream recipe that is perfect for clean-eating diets.
-This is a healthy and delicious treat with no refined sugar!
+Here’s a dairy-free, vegan Strawberry Coconut Nice Cream recipe that is perfect for warm weather.
+This is a healthy and delicious treat with no refined sugars!

 Why is it called nice cream?

 Nice cream is a play on words.
 Since it’s dairy-free, it’s not made from animals.
 Many people consider it to be kinder to animals not to take their milk for consumption.
 Not to mention, the majority of adults are intolerant or allergic to dairy, resulting in unpleasant symptoms.
-Factory farming and large-scale milking facilities are most definitely not nice, so I highly suggest making educated choices about where you purchase animal products or dairy, if you consume them.
-Dr. Mercola has an excellent article here discussing the dangers of CAFO-raised animals, which applies to both meat and dairy.
-So, ice cream + dairy-free = nice cream.
+Read more about the reasons to go dairy-free.

 Can I leave out the soy milk to make it paleo-friendly?

 Most definitely!
 Just make sure you use about two cups in total of dairy-free milk.
 For this recipe, you can make it paleo by using two full cups of coconut milk (1 13.5-ounce can) with no soy milk.